 Have you been hurt in your Christian Marriage?
 I have.
 There came a time I had to assess the hurt.

-Was it a small injury, a deep wound or just an offence?
+Was it a small injury, a deep wound, or just an offense?

 I don’t know about you, but I can be easily offended by his: